We are so pleased to announce the arrival of our fourth professor in Climate Change Leadership: Stefania Barca.

 Sweden’s carbon budget challenge – turning Paris’ aspirations into local climate actionPart 1 and Part 2.
 A lecture and panel discussion with Kevin Anderson, Agneta Green, Anders Wijkman, and Karin Sundby.
 July 2018.

-The Climate Change Leadership Initiative is focused around a 10-year series of visiting professorships.
-Five internationally recognised Zennström Professors in Climate Change Leadership will work with academics, students, civil society and public and private partners to understand the scale of the civilisational transition needed to mitigate and adapt to climate change, and begin to develop routes towards these transitions.
+The internationally recognised Zennström Professors in Climate Change Leadership work with academics, students, civil society and public and private partners to understand the scale of the transition needed to mitigate and adapt to climate change, and begin to develop routes towards these transitions.
+To date we have had four Zennström Professors.

 KERI FACER – ZENNSTRÖM VISITING PROFESSOR 2019–2020